fgmacedo/soonerdb/README.rst

 - Support in-order traversal of all stored keys.
 - On-disk database persistence.
 - Data is durable in the face of application or power failure.
-- Thread-safe.
+- Background merge of segment files.
 - **Python 3.6+**.

 📝 TODO List
 -------------
 - [ ] Deletion of keys.
-- [ ] Background merge of segment files (segment files are merged at load time).

 Installation